Christw/Web-scraping-job-opportunities-of-data-analyst-on-Linkedln/README.md

 A brief overview of the data analyst job market in western Europe

 ### Purpose
-I plan to study and work in one of the western European countries, so I am curious how the job market of a data analyst.
+I plan to study and work in one of the western European countries, so I am curious how the job market of a data analyst is.
 I also want to store the data sets because I might use them for advanced analysis, such as the most common words, language requirements, and the most important skills.

 ### Data
 LinkedIn job pages